honeycombio/cloudformation-integrations/README.md

 - Honeycomb Dataset: The target Honeycomb dataset for the Stream to publish to.

-- S3 Failure Bucket Arn: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.
+- S3 Failure Bucket Arn: The ARN of the S3 Bucket that will store any events that failed to be sent to Honeycomb.

 **Callout:**